JosuaKugler/uni/master_thesis/questions.md

 ## What is the blow down construction in MNW13?
 See Notes 2024_06_05 in arxive for a drawing or consult MNW13, section 4 for details.

+## Understanding a sentence in BGMZ24
+The following special case of [MNW13, Theorem 6.1] then says that this is achievable through a cobordism:

+Theorem 5.1 in the arxive is Theorem 6.1 in the published version.
+In the paper, they not only consider a Giroux domain of the form Sigma x S^1, but they also allow for Giroux domains with already blown down boundary components B.
+These yield the BxS^2 components in the cobordism.
+As in our case there are no such boundary components, we in fact get a strong symplectic cobordism from M to M_bd, where M_bd is obtained by blow-down of the boundary of Sigma x S^1.

+## Why does the blow down of V_- x S^1 give us an open book OB(V_+, id)?

+Topologically, the blow down is removing the interior of V_- x S^1 and then capping the remaining boundary circle fibers with D^2s, i.e. with \partial V_- x D^2 = \partial V_+ x D^2.
+This is the binding of the open book whose pages are given by V_+ x S^1.

+Equivalently, this is the contact boundary of V_+ x D^2:
+Topologically, this boundary is given by V_+ x S^1 \cup \partial V_+ x D^2, this is exactly the same as the open book described above.

+## How does the Chern class of M carry over to the cobordism in Corollary 2.12?